Canine Influenza H3N2 Updates

 The AHDC Online Test Catalog provides detailed information about available tests for CIV.

 In addition to the Influenza Virus Matrix PCR test that will detect any influenza variant currently circulating that may infect dogs or other species, the AHDC offers a more broadly diagnostic Canine Respiratory PCR Panel.
 This panel includes canine adenovirus, canine distemper virus, canine parainfluenza virus, canine respiratory coronavirus, canine pneumovirus, Bordetella bronchiseptica, and Mycoplasma cynos along with Influenza Virus Matrix PCR.
-Influenza A positive samples will be further characterized as H3N8 or H3N2 at no additional cost.

 It is difficult to determine solely by clinical signs which respiratory pathogen is present in the dog; the respiratory panel is the best option.
 It is common to find multiple viruses in these environments and this panel will assist in finding those agents.